 There are two main types of suits: wetsuits and drysuits, although semi drysuits are an option too.
 This article will cover all three, the environment they are meant for, and the important features.
-With all this in mind, you will be ready to successfully pick out the scuba suit that is best for you and your dives!
+With all this in mind, you will be ready to successfully pick out the type that is best for you and your dives!

 Wetsuits or Drysuit: What’s the Difference?